cieslarmichal/faker-cxx/CONTRIBUTING.md

 ## Committing

-Pull Request titles need to follow our semantic convention.
+Pull Request enUSTitles need to follow our semantic convention.

-PR titles are written in following convention: `type: subject`
+PR enUSTitles are written in following convention: `type: subject`

 **type** is required and indicates the intent of the PR